mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 .. testoutput:: ExPolDiffILLReduction

-    Cadmium absorber transmission is 0.011
-    Quartz transmission is 0.700
+    Cadmium absorber monitor 2 rate as a ratio of empty beam is 0.011 Quartz transmission is 0.700
     Vanadium transmission is 0.886
     Sample transmission is 0.962